-B. Military Leave
+B. Uniformed Services Leave

-- 1. A military leave of absence from the Laingsburg Community Schools shall be granted to any teacher, upon application, who shall be inducted in, or enlist for, military duty in any branch of the Armed Forces of the United States. - 2.
+- 1. A uniformed services leave of absence from the District shall be granted to any teacher, upon application, who shall be inducted in, or enlist for, duty in any uniformed services of the United States. - 2.
 A teacher will be granted full seniority credit for the time on military leave.
-Upon return from such leave, a teacher shall be placed at the same position on the salary schedule as he/she would have been had he/she taught in the district during the leave, up to a maximum of three (3) years.
+Upon return from such leave, a teacher shall be placed at the same position on the salary schedule as he/she would have been had he/she taught in the District during the leave, up to a maximum of three (3) years.